caesarlindog/AMDvIntel3DMark/README.md

-# AMD v Intel 3DMark
+# AMD vs. Intel on 3DMark
 A research outlining the difference between Intel and AMD CPUs on 3DMark's modern benchmarking tools (Fire Strike, Time Spy, and Port Royal)